Linear fractional relative risk aversion: Introduction

 \section{Introduction}

-The relative risk aversion (RRA) of a utility function $u$ of a quantity $q$, defined as $-\frac{q u''(q)}{u'(q)}$, dates back to Arrow (1963, 1971) and Pratt (1964).
-While it originates from the economics of uncertainty, it appears repeatedly in different contexts such as the utility maximization problem of intertemporally optimizing consumers and the profit maximization problem of monopolistically competitive firms.\footnote{See, e.g., Blanchard and Fisher (1989) for the former and Krugman (1979) for the latter.} Therefore, the RRA has been widely used in various fields including economic growth, international trade, urban economics, as well as the economics of uncertainty.
+The relative risk aversion (RRA) of a utility function $u$ of quantity $q$, defined as $-\frac{q u''(q)}{u'(q)}$, dates back to Arrow (1963, 1971) and Pratt (1964).
+It appears repeatedly in different contexts such as the Euler equation, which comes from the utility maximization problem of intertemporally optimizing consumers, and the Lerner (1934) index, which is derived from the profit maximization problem of imperfectly competitive firms.\footnote{See, e.g., Blanchard and Fisher (1989) for the former and Krugman (1979) for the latter.} Therefore, the RRA has been widely used in various fields including economic growth, international trade, urban economics, as well as the economics of uncertainty.

-In these fields of economics, different parametric specifications of $u$ have been used for deriving qualitative and quantitative results.
-Examples include the utility functions with hyperbolic relative risk aversion (HARA)---which nests both constant relative risk aversion (CRRA) and constant absolute risk aversion (CARA) as special cases---and the constant revenue elasticity of marginal revenue (CREMR) utility function, which also nests CRRA but does not belong to HARA.\footnote{See, e.g., Merton (1971) for HARA and Mr\'{a}zov\'{a} et al.~(2021) for CREMR.}
+In these fields of economics, different parametric specifications of $u$ have been used for deriving qualitative results.
+Examples include the utility function with hyperbolic absolute risk aversion (HARA)---which nests both constant relative risk aversion (CRRA) and constant absolute risk aversion (CARA) as special cases---and the constant revenue elasticity of marginal revenue (CREMR) utility function, which also nests CRRA but does not belong to HARA.\footnote{See, e.g., Merton (1971) for HARA and Mr\'{a}zov\'{a} et al.~(2021) for CREMR.} These specifications have spurred the development of quantitative models and contributed to our understanding of the relationship between theory and numbers.\footnote{See, e.g., Redding and Rossi-Hansberg (2017) for the CRRA; Behrens et al.~(2014, 2017) for the CARA; Simonovska (2015) for the (translated) log; and Mr\'{a}zov\'{a} and Neary (2017) and Arkolakis et al.~(2019) for the Pollak (1971) family.
+As shown below, the demand function derived from the Pollak family used in Mr\'{a}zov\'{a} and Neary (2017) and Arkolakis et al.~(2019) is isomorphic to that from the HARA.}

+However, it is known that the choice of a utility function may significantly affect quantitative results (see, e.g., Behrens et al.~2020 for the CRRA and CARA cases).
+Furthermore, researchers do not necessarily know \emph{a priori} which specification provides the best fit to their data.
+To address these problems, we first propose a parametric family of utility functions that not only unifies the above-mentioned specifications but also yields a flexible RRA that is a second-order approximation of essentially any real analytic function of quantity.
+We then illustrate how to make a data-driven choice of a utility function from that family.